Geodego/data_engineering_azure/data_warehouses/4-Implementing_Data_Warehouses_in_Azure.md

 ## SQL to SQL ELT in Azure

-When using Microsoft Azure to implement a data warehouse, the best solution is often to pergorm a SQL to SQL ELT.
+When using Microsoft Azure to implement a data warehouse, the best solution is often to perform a SQL to SQL ELT.

 Doing a SQL to SQL ELT in Azure involves:
-- Starting with data ingested into either Blob Storage or Azure Delta Lake Gen 2
+- Starting with data ingested into either Blob Storage or Azure Data Lake Gen 2
 - Create EXTERNAL staging tables in the Data Warehouse
 - Transform data from staging tables to DW tables